watson/original-url/README.md

 [`http.IncomingMessage`](https://nodejs.org/api/http.html#http_class_http_incomingmessage).

-When called, the function returns a `result` object with a `full` property containing the fullly resolved URL.
+When called, the function returns a `result` object with a `full` property containing the fully resolved URL.
 The `result` object will also contain any other property normally returned by the Node.js core [`url.parse`](https://nodejs.org/api/url.html#url_url_parse_urlstring_parsequerystring_slashesdenotehost) function.

-If the protocol or hostname for some reason cannot be determined, `result.full` will not be present.
+If the hostname for some reason cannot be determined, `result.full` will not be present.

 ## License